youssefHosni/Prompt-Engineering-for-Instruction-Tuned-LLM/README.md

 # Prompt-Engineering-Best-Practices
+Hands-on tutorials for prompt engineering of instruction tuned LLMs
 | Article | Kaggle Notebook | Arabic Youtube Video |
 |-----------------|-----------------|-----------------|
 | [A Comprehensive Introduction to Instruction Fine-Tuning for LLMs]() | -   |- |